loidolt/loidolt-design/src/posts/kossel-mini-hexagonal-base-v2/index.md

 \*4x - M3 x 6 mm screws

-(\*note that the screw lengths for attaching the top and bottom of the base to the walls assume you are counter sinking the screw heads completely, if not add an additional 3mm)
+(\*note that the screw lengths for attaching the top and bottom of the base to the walls assume you are countersinking the screw heads completely, if not add 3mm)

 1x - 60 x 60 x 25 mm fan